venpopov/bmm/README.md

 <!-- badges: end -->

-The goal of bmm (Bayesian Measurement Models) is to make it easier to estimate common measurement models for behavioral research using Bayesian hierarhical estimation via the ‘brms’ package’.
-Currently implemented models are:
+The goal of bmm (Bayesian Measurement Models) is to make it easier to estimate common cognitive measurement models for behavioral research using Bayesian hierarhical estimation via the ‘brms’ package’.
+Cognitive measurement models provide a more refined representation of the cognitive processes underlying observed behavior, because they decompose observed behavior into several theoretically meaningful parameters that each represent distinct cognitive processes.

+Currently the bmm package implements mainly models used in the domain of visual working memory research:

 #### Visual working memory